VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Push-messages/Objects/InputMarkPushMessageUnreadType.md

 # InputMarkPushMessageUnreadType ==~object~==

-The `InputMarkPushMessageUnreadType` defines the input structure for marking a push message as unread.
+This type defines the input structure for marking a push message as unread.

 ## Fields